dean-amar/LF-MRI-Denoising/README.md

 ---

 ## 4. Parameter
-You can configure values in config.yaml and override them via CLI flags.
+You can configure values in config.yaml and then run the program using the CLI flags.

-CLI always takes precedence.

 ### CLI flags